Pin Classes I: Growth Rates: Non-recurrent Pin Classes

 The moral of the preceeding sections is that we can sandwich \emph{any} pin class (recurrent or otherwise) between two $\boxplus$-closed (centred) permutation classes that we know how to enumerate.
 If the pin class happens to be recurrent then these containments are in fact equalities and we have enumerated the pin class.
-If the pin class is \emph{not} recurrent then we at least have bounds on the growth rate:
+If the pin class is \emph{not} recurrent then we at least have the following bound:

-The aim of this section is to prove the remarkable result that the left-hand inequality in (\ref{conts}) is in fact an equality; that is, the growth rate of a pin class is always equal to that of its $\boxplus$-interior.
-This will enable us to conclude that \emph{any} pin class (recurrent or otherwise) has a proper growth rate, and will enable us to determine this growth rate providing that we can enumerate the recurrent pin factors of the defining pin sequence $w$.
-The core idea in the proof is relatively simple to understand: if $w$ is a pin sequence we know by the Finite Prefix Theorem that $dfg$ and $cvgbh$ have the same (upper) growth rate and we note that if we take $n$ sufficiently large then the pin factors of $dfg$ are precisely ...
+The aim of this section is to prove the remarkable result that the two left-most inequalities in (\ref{conts}) are in fact equalities; that is, the upper and lower growth rates of a pin class are always equal to the growth rate of its $\boxplus$-interior.
+This will enable us to conclude that \emph{any} pin class (recurrent or otherwise) has a proper growth rate, and will enable us to determine this growth rate providing that we can enumerate the recurrent pin factors of the defining infinite pin word $w$.
+The core idea of the proof is relatively simple to understand: if $w$ is an infinite pin word then we know by the Finite Prefix Lemma \ref{fplem} that, for all $n \in \mathbb{N}$, $\mathcal{C}^{\circ}_{w}$ and $\mathcal{C}^{\circ}_{w_{\geq n}}$ have the same (upper) growth rate, and we may further note that, for any $k \in \mathbb{N}$, if we take $n$ sufficiently large then the pin factors of $w_{\geq n}$ will be precisely the \emph{recurrent} pin factors of $w$ up to length $k$.
+Thus we expect the growth rate of $\boxplus(\mathcal{C}^{\circ}_{w_{\geq n}})$, clearly an upper bound on $\overline{gr}(\mathcal{C}^{\circ}_{w_{\geq n}}) = \overline{gr}(\mathcal{C}^{\circ}_{w})$, to approach $gr(\mathcal{C}^{\boxplus}_{w})$ as $n \rightarrow \infty$.
+We formalise this as follows: